narensen/BePro/README.md

 ## License

-MIT — use it, remix it, just don’t pretend you built it from scratch.
+THE APGL — use it, remix it, just don’t pretend you built it from scratch.

 ---